 Fold into a burrito, repeat with remaining ingredients, and serve warm.

-If you make these pickle-brined fried chicken wraps I’d love your feedback.
+If you make these pickle-brined crispy chicken wraps I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1 pounds chicken tenderloins